farao-community/farao-community.github.io/pages/docs/input-data/glsk.md

 > To define the coefficient that will be equal for all elements of the zone you divide 1 by the number of elements in the zone.
 Here 1 / 6 = 0.15.

 #### Proportional to target power GLSK {#prop-target-p}
-Given a zone, each element the GLSK is **rated by its particpation to the net position of the zone**.
+Given a zone, each element the GLSK is **rated by its participation to the net position of the zone**.
 So there is no need to specify the coefficients, we only need to know the set of generators/loads and their associated target active power.

 > {:refdef: style="text-align: center;"}
 > ![proportional-to-target-power-GLSK](/assets/img/proportional-GLSK.png){: style="width: 600px"}